projectacrn/acrn-hypervisor/doc/tutorials/rtvm_performance_tips.rst

 Tip: Add ``mce=off`` to RT VM kernel parameters.
    This parameter disables the mce periodic timer and avoids a VM-exit.

-Tip: Disable the Intel processor C-State and P-State of the RTVM.
+Tip: Disable the Intel processor C-state and P-state of the RTVM.
    Power management of a processor could save power, but it could also impact the RT performance because the power state is changing.
-C-State and P-State PM mechanism can be disabled by adding ``processor.max_cstate=0 intel_idle.max_cstate=0  intel_pstate=disable`` to the kernel parameters.
+C-state and P-state PM mechanism can be disabled by adding ``processor.max_cstate=0 intel_idle.max_cstate=0  intel_pstate=disable`` to the kernel parameters.